xavierholt/recipes/Chicken Salad with Chili-Garlic Dressing.md

 ended up being very, very spicy...
 It seems to mainly depend on the chili-garlic sauce you use, so if you want to be safe,  add that to the dressing one teaspoon at a time until you get to your desired level of spiciness.

+This recipe was entitled "Sliced Chicken Salad with Chili-Ginger Vinaigrette" in Mom's recipe collection, which is presumably the original name from wherever she found it,  but as the dressing contains no vinegar and only  second-hand ginger, I've taken some liberties with the name.